spectrumAI/SIP/docs/entire_Arctic_sea_ice_sentinel1.md

 ## Key challenges

-* Big signature variabilities of open water and sea ice due to large spatial extent, banding effect in HV channel, incidence angle effect in HH channel
+* Big ***signature variabilities*** of open water and sea ice due to large spatial extent, banding effect in HV channel, incidence angle effect in HH channel

-* Potential inconsistency of predicted label maps among adjacent images
+* Potential ***inconsistency of predicted label maps*** in overlapping areas among adjacent images

 ## Experiments

 1. ***Experiment 1: Generate Sep.
 1 2019 Arctic sea ice map***

-    1. Download Sentinel-1 images covering the entire Arctic ocean on Sep.
-1, 2019;
+    1. Download Sentinel-1 images ***covering the entire Arctic ocean on Sep.
+1, 2019***;
     1. For each scene, train approach (1) using pixels sampels collected from the training images;
     1. Use the trained (1) to generate full label maps for the scene used for training;
     1. Calculate training and validation accuracies for this each scene;
-    1. Generate sea ice label map for the entire Arctic ocean on Sep.
-1 by mosaicing all label maps of all scenes together;
+    1. Generate sea ice ***label map for the entire Arctic ocean on Sep.
+1*** by mosaicing all label maps of all scenes together;

 1. ***Experiment 2: Train approach (1) using all scenes on Sep.
 1 2019***